top of page

 Why Off-Site Changes the Risk Profile

-Traditional builds add cladding, windows and weatherproofing as the project rises.
-With off-site, fully fitted volumetric units leave the factory 80–90 % complete.
-That flips the risk matrix:
+Traditional builds add cladding, windows, and weatherproofing as the project rises.
+With off-site construction, fully fitted volumetric units leave the factory 80–90% complete.
+This flips the risk matrix:

 Stage